What does “monogatari” mean in Japanese?

 tokuni monogatari no hajimari ga totemo yokat ta – 特に物語の始まりがとても良かった (とくにものがたりのはじまりがとてもよかった)

-Especially, the start of the tale was really good.
+Especially, the beginning of the story was really good.

 Below are the new words used in the example sentence.